Are you interested in getting paid to write?

 Blogging, in turn, is about way more than just launching a new online publication and trying to dodge the bundles of money thrown at you by advertisers.
 Between these two, there are many other steps you must take before you can make a living writing.

 As Mark Manson, the author of the successful books “The Subtle Art of Not Giving a F*ck” and “Everything Is F*cked: A Book About Hope”, pointed out in his article called “33 Things Every Aspiring Entrepreneur Should Know”, a blog is not a business plan.
 “Don’t start a blog to make money”, he says, then he points it out that no blogger who has ever grown to the point where he or she makes “megabucks” started with the plan to do so – instead, they started writing and things just evolved from there.

 His advice for blogging beginners is to just start writing because of their love of writing.
 What I might add is that you should also find something you are passionate about and write about that.
 Science fiction?
 Yes, that’s a great idea.
 3D printing?
 That will do as well.
 Virtual reality?
 Electric cars?
 Docu-dramas?
+Best places to visit in Mexico?
 The environment?
 Anything will do – just make sure you write for the right reason.
 Not with the single goal of making money.

 Step 1: Choose the right topic

 There are many so-called “bloggers” out there who write about a certain topic only because it is popular.

 The last couple of years, for example, saw an explosion of cryptocurrency-related blogs inspired by the insane explosion of the price of Bitcoin and the increased media attention focused on cryptocurrency in general.
 Many of these blogs were, in turn, nothing but collections of articles rewritten from a variety of expert sources.
 And as such, these so-called blogs have almost all disappeared today, with only those with true expertise and original content remaining.